Alexandre1er/Crunchyroll.bundle/README.md

+End of Life
+====
+This plugin is no longer maintained.
+As far as i know, it's still fully functional.
+However, there's no guarantee that it will continue to work.
+I highly recommend using the official Crunchyroll apps.
+They all stream in HD now and are actually very good.
+The Windows 10 app from the Windows Store works great as do the Android & ios mobile apps.
+I personally use the mobile app with a Google Chromecast.
+It's easy, cheap, and works every time.
+If you don't like the official apps, you can also check out [Crunchyroll Kodi/XBMC plugin.](https://github.com/Yoshiofthewire/CrunchyXBMC)

 About
 =====
 This plugin provides access to the Anime, Drama, and Pop video content available at Crunchyroll.com.
 This plugin requires the user to have a **premium** crunchyroll.com membership.
 You can sign up for a free 14-day trial by [clicking here](https://www.crunchyroll.com/freetrial).
 Free membership accounts will not work.